JetBrains/guide/site/pytest/tips/run-single-test/index.md

 You're doing test-driven development (TDD) and you're in "the flow".
 Everything is clicking.
 Perhaps you want to focus on just one test:

-- Your tests take a while to run and you don't want the slowdown of running them all
+- Your tests take a while to run, and you don't want the slowdown of running them all

 - Some of your other tests are broken, or your current code breaks them